Shubham-Kumar25/FitPeo-Assignment-Shubham/README.md

 - **Recharts**: The Recharts library is integrated for creating interactive and visually appealing charts and graphs.

 - **Mobile Responsive**: The template is designed to be fully responsive, ensuring it looks and works well on mobile devices.
-Please remember to reload the page when checking mobile responsiveness.
+Please remember to <span style="color: red; font-weight: bold;">reload the page</span> when checking mobile responsiveness.

 ## Live Demo